wmachanik/wmachanik/README.md

 - 👋 Hi, I’m Warren Machanik @wmachanik
-- 👀 I’m interested in .net, blazor, Rest, woo, open source, ef core...
+- 👀 I’m interested in .net, blazor, Rest, woo, open source, ef core... also dabbling in wordpress dev
 - 🌱 I’m currently learning blazor, ef core, .net 5/6, Rest, and more
 - 💞️ I’m looking to collaborate on my current project which is a order fulliment manager that work with Woo.
 - 📫 How to reach me email: warren@machanik.co.za